-However, to pass the CIA exam, you’ll also need to invest in a CIA review course, which usually costs another $400 to $900.
+However, to pass the CIA exam, you’ll also need to invest in a CIA review course, which usually costs another $400 to almost $1,000.
 So, your CIA investment could be as high as $2,000 or more.
 But with CIA review course discounts, you can save big on your CIA exam prep and reduce your overall expenses.

 The IIA lets CIA candidates demonstrate their CIA internal audit competency through several different combinations of education and experience.
-Furthermore, the IIA sets the education bar a little lower than other accounting certifications by expecting at least an associate’s degree or equivalent.
-The IIA specifies that associate’s degree equivalents include a Foundation Degree, Diploma of Higher Education, and Higher National Diploma.
+Furthermore, the IIA sets the education bar slightly lower than other accounting certifications by expecting at least an associate’s degree or equivalent.
+The IIA specifies that associate’s degree equivalents include a Foundation Degree, a Diploma of Higher Education, and a Higher National Diploma.
 Outside of North America, the IIA also accepts 3 A-level certificates with a grade of C or higher.

 Additionally, the IIA allows students in their senior year of college to sit for the CIA exam.
-So, you don’t need to be completely done with your degree to apply for the CIA program.
+So, you don’t need to complete your degree to apply for the CIA program.

-But in order to prove that you have or are in the process of earning the necessary education, you must send the IIA one of the following documents:
+But to prove that you have or are in the process of earning the necessary education, you must send the IIA one of the following documents:

-Alternatively, the IIA may also let you enter the CIA program is you have 7 years of verified experience in internal audit or its equivalent.
+Alternatively, the IIA may also let you enter the CIA program if you have 7 years of verified experience in internal audit or its equivalent.

 Once you’ve created an account, you’ll see the option to fill out the CIA application form.
 This process will involve providing proof of your education as well as proof of your identification and a character reference.

 Then, the next step will be to pay the application fee, which you can do via credit card, check, or wire transfer.
 If you are an IIA member, the fee will be $115.
 Non-members pay $230, and students pay $65.
-After you’ve finished this step, you’ll receive an email from the IIA confirming your successful application.
-If your application contains all the necessary documents and involves no abnormalities, then the IIA will probably approve it within 24-48 hours.
+After you finish this step, you’ll receive an email from the IIA confirming your successful application.
+If your application contains all the necessary documents and involves no abnormalities, the IIA will probably approve it within 24-48 hours.